isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 <sup>3</sup> If using directory synchronization with a local Active Directory, you must delete accounts or change passwords by using the local Active Directory, rather than the Office 365 portal or by using the Azure Active Directory module for Windows PowerShell.<br/>
 <sup>4</sup> To learn how to set self-service password management policies for users, see [Manage Passwords in Azure AD](/azure/active-directory/user-help/active-directory-passwords-update-your-own-password).<br/>
 <sup>5</sup> Reducing seats that were purchased with a term discount may be subject to an early termination fee.
 Questo non si applica alle sottoscrizioni pagate su base mensile.<br/>
-<sup>6</sup> Office 365 Germania Education A1 non supportano le modifiche delle postazione delle licenze dall'Microsoft 365 di amministrazione.<br/>
+<sup>6</sup> Office 365 Germania Education A1 i piani non supportano le modifiche delle postazione delle licenze interfaccia di amministrazione di Microsoft 365.<br/>
 <sup>7</sup> Il diritto di utilizzare applicazioni software client, ad esempio Office 365 ProPlus Office 2016 e Office 2013, è incluso in alcuni piani Office 365 Germania.
 Client software applications run on an end user's device rather than in data centers in Germany.
 For purposes of your agreement with Microsoft, client software applications are not [German Online Services](https://microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&amp;DocumentTypeId=58).
 Le applicazioni software client possono inoltre richiedere a un utente finale di accedere ai servizi online che non sono servizi online tedeschi.
 German data residency commitments and access control by the German data trustee apply only to the German Online Services.<br/>
 <sup>8</sup> [L'autenticazione](https://support.office.com/article/modern-authentication-be-enabled-776c0036-66fd-41cb-8928-5495c0f9168a) moderna deve essere abilitata per l'Office 365 Germania.<br/>
 <sup>9</sup> Office 365 Germania è integrata nel rispetto degli standard di sicurezza e conformità cloud di Office 365.
 Office 365 offers a comprehensive set of certifications, independently assessed by accredited auditors as part of SOC, ISO and audits.
 The certifications include ISO 27001/27002, 27017, 27018 and SOC 1 &amp; 2 certification.
 The additional data trustee controls in Office 365 Germany will be evaluated by independent assessors as part of our annual ISO and SOC audits.